 Sari Koskinen feels that she was received well.
 The Port has not had a full-time HR Manager before, so the significance of the HR function in the organisation and business operations needed to be built consciously.
 The building of the framework and way of working was indeed started systematically.

 “This has required putting my own job and the centralised HR function into words for the rest of the organisation.
-I see it as a positive thing that based on my own interest and expertise I have been able to prioritise the matters that I set out to improve further”, she says.
+I see it as a positive thing that based on my own interest and expertise I have been able to prioritise the matters that I set out to improve further”.

 At the very beginning, Ms. Koskinen noticed that the professional pride of the Port employees is at a very high level.

 “People work closely together within the units and want to reach the common goals.
 For example, the standard of customer service is excellent in the Port.
-I have rarely seen as high customer satisfaction ratings as we get”, she points out.
+I have rarely seen as high customer satisfaction ratings as we get”.

 Sari Koskinen considers the Port of Turku basically a good workplace.
 The employees receive e.g. personnel benefits that are thought over with a focus diversely on health and well-being on the whole.

-“In my opinion that’s great, because personnel lies at the heart of all activities, without people there’s no business, either”, she says.
+“In my opinion that’s great, because personnel lies at the heart of all activities, without people there’s no business, either”.

 The Port of Turku is seen as a safe and long-term workplace with a positive employer image.
 The number of personnel will decrease quite significantly through retirements over the next five years.